Types of Loans

 Debt consolidation is a process where all of your debts are rolled together into a single loan.
 Debt from personal loans and credit cards can be incorporated into your mortgage at a much better interest rate as home loans tend to have lower interest rates than other forms of credit.
 Consolidation will reduce your interest costs overall, and in this way save you money.
 Consolidation of your debt into your existing mortgage is most effective for larger amounts of money and should reduce the amount of your monthly repayment.
 It also has the advantage of only having to make one payment per month.

+What is a deposit bond?
 A deposit bond is a guarantee to the vendor by an insurance company that they will receive their 10% deposit even if the purchaser defaults on the contract of sale.
 You, the purchaser, are able to provide this guarantee to the vendor by paying a small premium to the insurance company.

 All purchase funds are paid at settlement.
 In the ordinary course of events, settlement takes place, the purchase price is paid in full and the deposit bond simply lapses.